 - Do I feel stronger today than I did before I regularly started exercising?

 And then consider— WHAT do I need now?
 (Then the whole cycle starts again.)

 This was the non-stop pattern for the whole first 6 years of my mothering journey… I felt like I literally would get one thing under control before it was time to tackle another:

 - figuring out our approach to healthy sleep habits (even for babies)

-- learning how to pack & move,
+- learning how to pack & move, with kids in tow

 - facing tantrums,